Province of Albacete: Geography

-Located in the southeast of the Central Plateau with an area of 14,926 km ², the province of Albacete is bordered by the provinces of Granada, Murcia, Alicante, Valencia, Cuenca, Ciudad Real and Jaén.
+Located in the southeast of the Central Plateau, the province of Albacete is bordered by the provinces of Granada, Murcia, Alicante, Valencia, Cuenca, Ciudad Real and Jaén.
 The province is divided into 87 municipalities and seven judicial districts.
 Its seat of government is Albacete.
 Other important towns (with more than 10,000 inhabitants) are: Hellín, Villarrobledo, Almansa, La Roda and Caudete.
 The main river of the province is the Jucar river, which crosses the province in the northeast, renowned for its deep gorges and trees.
 The Lagunese de Ruidera flows in the west.
 Other rivers of note include the Cabriel on the far northeastern border, the Salobral, Navalcudi, and Tajo-Segura in the central part, the Corcoles in the northwest, and the Guadalmena, Mundo, Tus, Segura, and Taibilla rivers in the south.
 It is also home to seasonal rivers, including Abengibre Creek.
+The highest point of the province is La Atalaya standing at 2083 metres above sea level in the Sierra de las Cabras.